 Although the Fund aims to match the performance of the Underlying Index, it cannot be guaranteed that the Fund will achieve an exact match.
 The Fund may be exposed to the risk of a tracking error, which is the risk that the return may differ slightly from that of the Underlying Index.
-This tracking error emerges if it is not possible to match the exact composition of the Underlying Index, for example if local market trading restrictions exist, if smaller components are illiquid, if the trade in certain securities that form part of the Underlying Index is temporarily unavailable or interrupted, and/or if legal requirements restrict the acquisition of certain components of the Underlying Index.
+This tracking error emerges if it is not possible to match the exact composition of the Underlying Index, for example if local market trading restrictions exist, if smaller components are illiquid, if the trade in certain securities that form part of the Underlying Index is temporarily unavailable or interrupted, if and where the Fund is required to meet its ESG criteria, and/or if legal requirements restrict the acquisition of certain components of the Underlying Index.
 In addition, the Company is dependent on the Licensor licensing the Index for the purposes of using and replicating the Underlying Index.
-If the Licensor ends or alters an index licence, this will impact the Fund's ability to continue using and replicating the Underlying Index and to achieve its investment objective.
-Regardless of the market conditions, the Fund aims to replicate the performance of the Underlying Index, however the Fund does not aim to exceed the Underlying Index.
+If the